ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 │ ^^^^^^^^^^^^^^^^^^
 ```

-#### No more Font-Awesome references
+#### Font-Awesome references are removed
-Since this release now has pure CSS SVG icons, I decided to delete any Font-Awesome references (mostly in the Bootstrap Theme) because all the built-in icons are now all SVG icons (sort, grouping, row detail, row move, row selection) (you can change them using SASS).
-However, there are a few plugins that use external icons via CSS classes (mostly all menu plugins like Header Menu, Grid Menu, Content Menu, ...) and for that reason **all Styling Themes now include default SVG icons** (even the Bootstrap Theme).
+Since this release introduces pure CSS SVG icons, I went ahead and deleted all Font-Awesome references (mostly in the Bootstrap Theme), that is because all the built-in icons are now all SVG icons (sort, grouping, row detail, row move, row selection).
+You can also change these icons via SASS (or CSS variables with a bit more work).
+However, there are a few plugins that use external icons via CSS classes (mostly all menu plugins like Header Menu, Grid Menu, Content Menu, ...) and for that reason **all Styling Themes** now include the Slickgrid-Universal Material subset icons by default (not just Material & Salesforce but now the Bootstrap Theme as well).
+In short, the grid now uses SVG icons by default and Font-Awesome icons will no longer be used (you can still use them in your project but it won't be used by the grid unless you set them the grid options).

 If you no longer need Font-Awesome, then consider removing it completely